Miley Cyrus Got Real About Quitting Marijuana

 The twerking and barely there clothes aren't the only things that Miley Cyrus left in the past.
 Teen Vogue reports that while promoting her single, "Malibu," Cyrus noted that not only did she have to fall back in love with her fiancé, Liam Hemsworth, she also quit smoking marijuana.

 During an appearance on SiriusXM's Hits 1 Radio, Cyrus said that she hasn't smoked in 10 weeks and has stopped drinking alcohol, too.
 The result?
-She feels great and more energised.
+She feels great and more energized.

 "A lot of people have reached out to me and they're like, 'You know, if you want help or if you want to go to these meetings...' and I'm like, 'No, when I want something, I can do it,'" Cyrus explained during the interview.
 "Anything that I want to do — if I want to stop or start something, I can do anything.
 I just decided not to anymore and now it's easy for me."